---

 </SliceSimulator>

-Navigate to your Prismic repository and open a document.
+Navigate to your Prismic repository and open a page.

 Content writers can preview content on your website before publishing.